 James Goodnow, President and Managing Partner at Fennemore Craig, notes how organizing your thoughts and tasks with your team is pivotal for busy business leaders.
-For James and his law firm, the answer is Wunderlist, which combines the essential tasks teams need to complete.
+For James and his law firm, the answer was Wunderlist (now Microsoft To Do), which combines the essential tasks teams need to complete.

 “Wunderlist is one of my favorite apps, and it’s a simple to-do list and task manager app that helps you get stuff done, and it keeps myself and my team in sync.
 Tasks can be assigned, workflow managed, docs and messages exchanged.
 It’s power is in its simplicity.
 If you can’t organize your thoughts and tasks among your team, you’re at an immediate disadvantage in the business world.”

 Video Helps Reduce Follow Up Calls

 Ryder Meehan, a digital marketing strategist at Upgrow, spends lots of time working with clients and co-workers explaining things.
 To help reduce the constant requests for clarification, Ryder relies on Loom, which provides a very simple screen and video recording tool with a great Chrome extension.

 “Loom saves me a lot of time by easily demonstrating click-by-click questions or responses to clients or my team.
 As an example, a client may ask how to make a change to their website.
 Instead of trying to coordinate a call or explain a long process in a typed up email, I can click record on Loom then click through the process while doing a voice recording to explain what I’m doing.
 Then Loom saves my video in the cloud so I can always refer back to it if the same question comes up.
 I’ve use it to explain errors or ask questions with a video demonstration of exactly what I’m seeing.
 It’s super helpful!”

 Take Time to Find the Right Tools (Especially with Customer Facing Decisions)